GMX 6809 CPU III

 Intelligent serial I/O boards (and also intelligent parallel I/O boards) for the SS-30 bus allowed many users to simultaneously use the system without bogging down the main processor with interrupts for each character.

-Also in October 2025, I was able to contact the family of one of the co-founders of Gimix, Richard Don.
-I have now created a page containing a short history of Gimix, which also mentions many of the other products that Gimix produced over the years.
+In other good news, also in October 2025, I was able to contact the family of Richard Don, who was one of the co-founders of Gimix.
+I have created a page containing a short history of Gimix, which also mentions many of the other products that Gimix produced over the years.

 (Click on a picture for a larger version.)